SciCatProject/frontend-react/README.md

 The data table component offers extensive customization options for users.
 They can drag and drop columns to rearrange their order, resize columns for better visibility, and hide/show columns based on their preferences.

 ## Future Enhancements
-While this proof of concept demonstrates the core functionalities of the data catalog web application, there are several areas for future improvement:
+While this proof of concept demonstrates the core functionalities of the data catalog web application, there are several areas for future improvement.
+In the [issues](https://github.com/SciCatProject/frontend-react/issues) tab in the repository, there are a few matters listed that should be resolved.

-**User Authentication:** Implement user authentication and login functionality. <br>
-**Enhanced Dataset Information:** Provide additional details and metadata about selected datasets, enhancing the user experience and understanding of the data.

 ## Technologies Used
 The project leverages the following technologies and libraries: